 But thereof come in the end despondency and madness.

-He was later enshrined by 20th-century painter Henry Wallis in his famous painting ‘Chatterton 1856‘.
+He was later enshrined by twentieth-century painter Henry Wallis in his famous painting ‘Chatterton 1856‘.
 The precious existence of his 17 short years marked Thomas Chatterton a poetic genius and early Romantic pioneer.

 Discover the Works of Thomas Chatterton

-The 24th August 2020 marks the 250th anniversary of the death of Thomas Chatterton.
+The 24th August 2020 marked the 250th anniversary of the death of Thomas Chatterton.
 Discover our new releases in honour of the monumental date, celebrating the life and legacy of this great poet.

 Chatterton famously fooled the literary world by passing his work off as the non-existent 15th-century poet named Thomas Rowley.
 This volume contains Chatterton’s controversial collection of poetry by the invented persona, which was not discovered to be a fake until after he died.
 This book contains volumes I and II of “The Complete Poetical Works of Thomas Chatterton”, first published in 1906.